 Despite the critics, sales shattered another record – during a pandemic no less.
 U.S. consumers bought a record $61.9 billion worth of organic goods in 2020, a 12.4% jump over 2019, according to the latest numbers from the Organic Trade Association (OTA).
 Food made up the bulk of that growth, totaling $56.48 billion in sales.
 In 2020, organic food sales made up nearly 6% of all the retail food sold in the United States.

 “The pandemic caused abrupt changes in all of our lives,” Laura Batcha, CEO and Executive Director of the OTA, explained.
 “We’ve been eating at home with our families, and often cooking three meals a day.
 Good, healthy food has never been more important, and consumers have increasingly sought out the organic label.
 Purchases have skyrocketed as shoppers choose high-quality organic to feed and nourish their families.”

-When Congress passed the Organic Foods Production Act in 1990, which signed off on the Department of Agriculture’s National Organic Program, total organic sales in the United States had already reached $1 billion.
+When Congress passed the Organic Foods Production Act in 1990, which signed off on the Department of Agriculture’s National Organic Program, total U.S. sales had already reached $1 billion.